nausheenfatma/CanadaImmigrationHelpdesk_UsingGenAI/README.md

     i.
 Question Answering Tool:  The chat assistant agent will be able to answer questions in a consise manner without the user having to scroll multiple pages back and forth of the Canada.ca website.

-    Example:
+    Examples:

+        i) Question: Can I still apply using LMIA route?

-    Question: Can I drive in Canada after my immigration on my home country's driving license?
+        ii) Question: Can I drive in Canada after my immigration on my home country's driving license?

+        iii) Question: Can I apply for my spouse's open work permit while he is already visiting Canada?

     ii.
 Calculator tools:

     Few examples how calculators can be invoked:

-        I have a family PR application: myself, my spouse and 2 kids.
+        i) Qusetion: I have a family PR application: myself, my spouse and 2 kids.
 How much will be my total fees?

-        I applied for immigration in January 2025.
+        ii) Question: I applied for immigration in January 2025.
 How long should my application take to process?

 2. Build a simple Web Interface and host the chat assistant.